Hey, your browser is out of date!

 • Route 8: Everett

-Visitors may travel via scenic routes to Seattle by intercity rail operated by Amtrak.
-There are three Amtrak train services that connect to Seattle, with each train also offering direct access or connections to accommodation zones.
+Visitors can take an intercity rail operated by Amtrak to Seattle for a more scenic route.
+There are three Amtrak train services that connect to Seattle.
+Each train also offers direct access or connections to accommodation zones.

 The three Amtrak train services connect to the Seattle region from the following major cities: